SystemsApproach/ops/arch.rst

-*operators* that manage the multi-cluster cloud as a whole, and (2) the *users* that decide on a per-site basis how to take advantage of the local cloud resources (e.g., what edge applications to run and how to slice connectivity resources among those apps).
-We sometimes call the latter "enterprise admins" to distinguish them from "end-users" that might want to manage their own personal devices.
+*operators* that manage the multi-cluster cloud as a whole, and (2) the *users* that decide on a per-site basis how to take advantage of the local cloud resources (e.g., what edge applications to run and how to slice connectivity resources among those apps). \ [#]_ We sometimes call the latter "enterprise admins" to distinguish them from "end-users" that might want to manage their own personal devices.

+.. [#] There is a potential third stakeholder of note: third-party
+       service providers that are responsible for managing edge applications deployed within each enterprise.
+For now it is safe to assume operators subsume this responsibility, and we revisit alternative approaches in later chapters.

 The architecture is multi-tenant in the sense that it authenticates and isolates these stakeholders.
 This makes the approach agnostic as